xy-241/CS-Notes/content/AWS/Compute/ECS/ECS Exec.md

 ## Enable ECS Exec
 ---
 ### For Existing ECS Cluster
+>[!caution] Only new ECS Task under the ECS Service will have the ECS Exec enabled

 ```bash "<CLUSTER_NAME>" "<SERVICE_NAME>"
 aws ecs update-service \
     --cluster <CLUSTER_NAME> \